gracecummings/JMEDAS/section4/README.md

 # Go Further

 * You can learn more about PUPPI from the pileup mitigation exercise.
 * We briefly mentioned that you can combine variables for even better discrimination.
 In CMS, we do this to build some of our jet taggers.
 For the simple taggers, we often combine cuts on jet substructure variables and jet mass.
 The more sophisticated taggers, which are used more and more widely within CMS, use deep neural networks.
-To learn about building a machine learning tagger, check out the [machine learning short exercise](https://twiki.cern.ch/twiki/bin/view/CMS/SWGuideCMSDataAnalysisSchoolCERN2020MLShortExercise)
+To learn about building a machine learning, check out Wednesday's HATS! [machine learning HATs](https://indico.cern.ch/event/1311559/)